typedb/typedb-docs/0001-typedb/02-dev/06-infer.md

     };
 ```

-By default, the IAM dataset used in the [Quickstart guide](../01-start/03-quickstart.md) sets only permissions for the
+By default, the IAM dataset used in the [Quickstart guide](../01-start/03-quickstart.md) sets permissions only for the
 `modify_file` action.

-But the IAM schema has the rule called `add-view-access` (see above) to infer `view_file` action access from the
+But the IAM schema has the rule called `add-view-permission` (see above) to infer permission to `view_file` access
-`modify_file` access.
-The `view_file` action access permission does not exist in the database but can be inferred by
+from the `modify_file` permission for the same file.
+The `view_file` action access permission does not exist in the
-the rule.
+database, but it can be inferred by the rule.

 To do so, let’s use the following query: